omeka/omeka-s-enduser/docs/sites/site_theme.md

 # Theme Selection

-The Theme tab of the site context menu allows you to select the theme for your site, and to set theme-specific settings.
+The Theme section of the Site menu allows you to select the theme for your site, and to set theme-specific settings.

 ## Install a theme
-In order to appear in the **Themes** tab for sites, themes must be manually added to the `/themes` folder of the installation, using an FTP program or an SSH connection.
+In order to appear on the **Themes** page for sites, themes must be manually added to the `/themes` folder of the installation, using an FTP program or an SSH connection.

-To add a theme to the site using FTP
+To add a theme to the site using FTP:

 1. Download the zipped theme to your computer.
 1. Open your FTP client, log on to the server that houses the Omeka S install and navigate to the `/themes` folder (this should be located in the main folder of the install).